Re Import Of Rejected Goods Notification & Procedures

-Additional Documents Required For Re-Import Of Rejected Goods:- You need to provide some additional documents in the case of re-import of rejected goods.
+Additional Documents Required For Re-Import Of Rejected Goods:- You need to provide some additional documents in the case of the re-import of rejected goods.

 In addition to the above-mentioned documents.
 You will have to return the customs to the amount of Drawback, ROSL, and MEIS with interest.

-In this case, you do not need to pay customs duty but will have to pay IGST amount.
+In this case, you do not need to pay customs duty but will have to pay the IGST amount.

-Additional Documents Required For Re-Import For Repair:- In the case of re-import for repair, You need to provide re-export bond and Bank Guarantee (B.G).
+Additional Documents Required For Re-Import For Repair:- In the case of re-import for repair, You need to provide a re-export bond and Bank Guarantee (B.G).